1945

 and Hughes in the drama ignited by the Owen Brewster Senate Hearings of the late 1940's.

-After TWA, as Harriet adjusted to private married life, she shunned the public eye and became
+After TWA, as Harriet Huntoon adjusted to private married life, she shunned the public eye

-quite reclusive, never wanting to talk about “those” days.
-Thus, she lived out her life
+and became quite reclusive, never wanting to talk about “those” days.
+Thus, she lived out her

-TWA association all but forgotten having filled one of the most unique positions within
+life with her TWA association, all but forgotten, having filled one of the most unique positions

-Transcontinental & Western Air.
-In our current time frame she has been all but erased in
+within Transcontinental & Western Air.
+In our current time frame she has been all but erased

 employee records still exist.
 Harriet Appelwick passed away recently and left very few who were